+Colleague, co-worker, desk buddy?
+How we feel about the people we work with, often for the best part of 8 hours a day, can have a huge effect on our wider wellbeing.
 In fact, being friends with the people we work with is actually good for business – a 2015 study by professors at Rutgers University found that having what they called “multiplex relationships, driven by having a lot of co-workers who eventually developed into friends, significantly increased employees’ performance, as judged by their supervisor.”
-Couple that with the fact that loneliness is at an all-time high in the UK – almost one fifth of the population report they are always or often lonely* – and it’s never been a better time to connect with our colleagues.
-But how exactly should you go about it?
+Here are some ways to connect…

 How to… make a genuine connection